BoldingBruggeman/nemo-medusa-cssm/README.md

 ### Set up

-After logging into one of JASMIN's "sci" machines (e.g., `sci2.jasmin.ac.uk`), first try running `conda`.
+After logging into one of JASMIN's [scientific analysis servers (e.g., `sci2.jasmin.ac.uk`)](https://help.jasmin.ac.uk/article/121-sci-servers), first try running `conda`.
-If you have previouly used [JASMIN's Python environment](https://help.jasmin.ac.uk/article/4729-jaspy-envs), that should work.
+If you have previouly used [JASMIN's Python environment](https://help.jasmin.ac.uk/article/4729-jaspy-envs), this command should work.
-Otherwise, if you get "command not found", do the following:
+Alternatively, if you get "command not found", do the following:

 ```
 module load jaspy